 Part-time, hourly, adjunct, and unpaid positions are typically not eligible.
 For more information on eligibility requirements, etc, see H-1B visa status.

 H-1B status is typically used for the following types of positions:

 - Post-doctoral research associates

 - Professional/Professional faculty appointments

 The Reves Center works with the hiring department to secure H-1B status for its employees.
-H-1B status can be granted in 3 year increments for a total of 6 years.
-Steve Sechrist, [[sjsech]], at the Reves Center will advise the department on the process, requirements, timeline.
+H-1B status can be granted in 3 year increments for a total of 6 years. [[sjsech, Steve Sechrist]] will advise the department on the process, requirements, and timeline.

-Step 4: Once H1B is approved, Reves Center notifies the department and employee.
-If the employee is abroad, he/she will need to apply for an H1B visa at a US embassy/consulate.
+Step 5: Once H-1B is approved, Reves Center notifies the department and employee.
+If the employee is abroad, he/she will need to apply for an H-1B visa at a US embassy/consulate.

 Fees (US government filing fees)